Emerging Professionals Committee

 Peter Thompson is a senior the NYIT School of Architecture and Design.
 He is pursuing his Bachelors of Architecture Degree.
 He is a member of the AIAS and the USGBC Long Island Chapter.
 He participates frequently in extra curricular design competitions and is an active member in the AIA.
 He has garnered significant experience at BLD Architecture in Patchogue, New York.

 AIAS Secretary - School of Architecture and Design at the New York Institute of Technology

 Julia Andor is the current secretary of the American Institute of Architecture Students at the New York Institute of Technology.
 She is a third-year Bachelor of Architecture student with a minor in Civic Engagement and aspires to develop her architectural career at the intersection of architecture and advocacy.
 She is a member of the American Institute of Architecture Students, The Architectural League of New York, and the Urban Green Council.

 Through the Emerging Professionals Committee, Julia aims to connect the student and professional chapters through their mentor programs, events, and outreach

 Advisor & Chapter's Past President

 Graciela Carrillo, AIA, LEED AP BD+C

 Originally from Colombia, Graciela Carrillo, AIA, immigrated to the United States in 2003.
-While in Colombia, Graciela worked as an Architect at the Bogota’s Institute of Urban Development (IDU), a Government owned institution in charge of city planning and infrastructure construction for Bogotá.
-Currently she works as a NYS registered Architect for Cashin Associates, P.C an Engineering Consulting firm based in Long Island, NY.
-At Cashin, she has worked on and lead all scales of urban design, planning and architectural projects, including leading municipalities to integrate sustainability features within their projects and LEED project administration and commissioning services.
+While in Colombia, Graciela worked as an Architect at Bogota’s Institute of Urban Development (IDU), a Government-owned institution in charge of city planning and infrastructure construction for Bogotá.
+She works for Nassau BOCES Facilities Services as a Senior Manager where she is in charge of coordinating school’s related projects.